The big dry.

 Our plants have had more non-rain water than usual this summer because Stephen has used a hand-held hose.
 I’ve always stuck to a watering can and buckets of grey water, but I think the plants appreciate his extra attention.
 No watering restrictions yet, but maybe there should be.
 The ground is VERY dry.

-6. Patti Clark says:
+3. Patti Clark

 I’m up on the Coromandel Peninsula – and we are on stream water in our neighbourhood.
 It is getting precariously low.
 We’ve lived in this house almost 20 years and I have never seen the stream so low or the hills so dry.
 And no rain in sight!